citp/privacy-policy-historical/g/ge/get/getdroidtips.com.md

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
 Since browser is a little different, look at your browser's Help Menu to learn the correct way to modify your cookies.

 If you turn cookies off, some features will be disabled. that make your site experience more efficient and may not function properly.
 However, you will still be able to place orders .

+  * **Click here to opt-out of Google Analytics**

 **Third-party disclosure**